-- Presenting at Cultural Rhetorics (“A Culture of Textual Management: The Writing Processes of Highly Ranked Amazon Reviewers”)
+- Presented at Cultural Rhetorics (“A Culture of Textual Management: The Writing Processes of Highly Ranked Amazon Reviewers”)

-- Presenting at Watson Conference (“Branding in Higher Education”)
+- Presented at Watson Conference (“Branding in Higher Education”)

 Recent Teaching Highlights

-- Working with undergraduates in computer science on visualizing online comments.
+- Working with graduate students in statistics on visualizing online comments.